Fast, affordable Internet access for all.

 The three discuss the impetus for the project, as well as hopes for the network's impact on the economy and community as a whole.

-This show is 30 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 30 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

 Listen to other episodes here or view all episodes in our index.
 See other podcasts from the Institute for Local Self-Reliance here.

 Thanks to Arne Huseby for the music.
 The song is Warm Duck Shuffle and is licensed under a Creative Commons Attribution (3.0) license.

 Paul Recanzone: We cannot rely on the industries of the 20th century, which were our fishing and our timber.
 We have to find a way to thrive in the 21st century.
 And here at Beacon Broadband, we believe that the broadband is going to be the catalyst to be able to create a thriving economy on the south coast of Oregon.